On normal subgroups of the braided Thompson groups: An Alternative result

 Thanks to this proposition, we see that ``catching'' a non-trivial element of $F$ is a way to blow up a normal subgroup to contain $[\Fbr,\Fbr]$.
 To prove the Alternative then, the goal is to start with an element of $\Fbr\setminus\Pbr$ and ``catch'' a non-trivial element of $F$ in its normal closure.
 First we need some technical lemmas.

 Let $g=(T,p,T)\in\Pbr$.
 The tree $T$ defines a partition of $[0,1]$ into dyadic subintervals; let $X(T)$ be the set of endpoints of said subintervals.
 Each subinterval corresponds to a leaf of $T$, and hence to a strand of $p$.
-If the endpoint $x\in X(T)$ is $x=0$ or $x=1$, or else is such that the two subintervals on either side of $x$ correspond to strands of $p$ that are clones, then call $x$ \emph{inessential}.
+If the endpoint $x\in X(T)$ lies in $(0,1)$ and is such that the two subintervals on either side of $x$ correspond to strands of $p$ that are clones, then call $x$ \emph{inessential}.
 Otherwise call $x$ \emph{essential}.
 Let $X_{ess}(T,p)$ be the set of essential endpoints of the subintervals determined by $T$.
 The next observation justifies denoting this set by $X_{ess}(g)$.

 \begin{observation} The set $X_{ess}(g)$ defined above is an invariant of $g$. \end{observation}